chrishaub/pandas-challenge/README.md

 ### Most Profitable Items

-* Identify the 5 most profitable items by total purchase value, then list (in a table):
+* Identified the 5 most profitable items by total purchase value, then listed (in a table):
   * Item ID
   * Item Name
   * Purchase Count